ericwbailey/ericwbailey.website/source/published/stanislav-petrov.md

   </figcaption>
 </figure>

-The presence of errors in truth is a deep truth to internalize, as **computerized systems are presented as omniscient, indefective, and absolute**.
+The concept of erroneous truth is a deep thing to internalize, as **computerized systems are presented as omniscient, indefective, and absolute**.

 Petrov’s rewards for this action were [reprimands, reassignment, and denial of promotion](https://www.washingtonpost.com/wp-srv/inatl/longterm/coldwar/shatter021099b.htm).
 This was likely for embarrassing his superiors by the politically inconvenient shedding of light on issues with the Oko system.
 A coerced early retirement caused a nervous breakdown, likely him having to grapple with the weight of his decision.